Oklahoma Air National Guardsman killed in Iraq

+OKLAHOMA CITY – The Department of Defense has released the name of an Oklahoma Air National Guardsman who was killed in a rocket attack in Iraq on Wednesday, March 11.

-Oklahoma Air National Guardsman, Staff Sgt.
-Marshal Roberts, was killed Wednesday, March 11, 2020, during a rocket attack in Iraq.
-Roberts served with the 219th Engineering Installation Squadron, 138th Fighter Wing, which is deployed in support of Operation Inherent Resolve.
-(Courtesy photo by the Roberts family)
+Staff Sgt.
+Marshal D. Roberts, 28, of Owasso, Oklahoma, was killed while deployed in support of Operation Inherent Resolve.

+Roberts was a member of the 219th Engineering Installation Squadron, 138th Fighter Wing, headquartered in Tulsa, Oklahoma.
+He served as the 219th’s senior personnel noncommissioned officer while deployed.

+“Oklahomans all across the state mourn the loss of Staff Sgt.
+Roberts,” said Kevin Stitt, Governor of Oklahoma and commander in chief of the Oklahoma National Guard.
+“Today serves as a reminder of the many brave men and women who put their lives on the line every day to defend our state and country.
+Our prayers are with Staff Sgt.
+Roberts’ friends and family during this time, and the state is prepared to offer any support possible.”

 |Date Taken: